New Dark Matter Detectors using DNA or RNA for Nanometer Tracking

-The goal is to have the ssDNA strands completely periodically ordered, with $\sim$ 10 nanometer distances between them.
-The DNA can be immobilized at one end by a variety of means.
-For example, a Au-sulfur bond with DNA terminally labeled with a thiol group[33].
-Alternatively, Au coated with Streptavidin (a biotin-binding protein), will hold DNA labeled with biotin.
-Even simple positively-charged dots can be effective[34].
-The challenge is to get single molecules attached to the gold plane on a well defined two-dimensional grid, "polka dot", pattern.
-Grid dots 5 nm in diameter can be microfabricated with a spacing of 10 nm in the x- and y-directions, but to guarantee close to a single DNA molecule per dot requires a trick like steric hindrance (aka "Polony exclusion principle")[34] or designed 3D DNA-nanostructures[33].
-These two methods can also help simplify manufacturing by dividing the plane into a 10nm grid from a 100 nm grid (the latter made by conventional photolithography or interference methods).
-If very non-repetitive DNA curtains of known positioning and sequence are sought, then these can be constructed from synthetic DNA selectively amplified from oligonucleotide DNA chips [35] and/or certain natural genomes.
+The goal is to have the ssNA strands periodically ordered, with $\sim$ 10 nanometer distances between them.
+The NA can be immobilized at one end by a variety of means.
+For example, a Au-sulfur bond with NA terminally labeled with a thiol group \cite{pap5}.
+Alternatively, Au coated with Streptavidin (a biotin-binding protein), will hold NA labeled with biotin.
+Even simple positively-charged dots can be effective \cite{dbc}.
+The challenge is to get single molecules attached to the gold film on a well defined two-dimensional grid, ``polka dot", pattern.
+Grid dots 5 nm in diameter can be microfabricated with a spacing of 10 nm in the x- and y-directions, but to guarantee close to a single NA molecule per dot requires a trick like steric hindrance (aka ``Polony exclusion principle") \cite{dbc} or designed 3D NA-nanostructures \cite{pap5}.
+These two methods can also help simplify manufacturing by dividing the gold film into a 10nm grid from a 100 nm grid (the latter made by conventional photolithography or interference methods).
+If very non-repetitive NA curtains of known positioning and sequence are sought, then these can be constructed from synthetic NA selectively amplified from oligonucleotide NA chips \cite{d} and/or certain natural genomes.

-The ssDNA Tracker will operate with helium or nitrogen gas in between the hanging ssDNA strands.
+The ssNA Tracker will operate with helium or nitrogen gas in between the hanging ssNA strands.
 Oxygen in air would react and water would absorb too much energy.
-The ssDNA strands are kept straight (rather than curling up) by either using an electric field or weighting the strands, {\it e.g}. with weights attached at fixed intervals along the strands.